-Blest Be The Tie That Binds Meaning and Story
+Blest Be the Tie That Binds Lyrics

-John Fawcett |
+Hymn writer: John Fawcett

 1.Blest be the tie that binds